rog2054/votearr/README.md

 ![screenshot](/screenshots/vote_buttons.png)

 Any items a user votes as *Decide Later* will be skipped from future voting shown to them *until* they have voted on all other unvoted media items.
-Once they have voted on every item once these Decide Later voted items will then become available again to be randomly re-presented furthur voting choices to be made.
+When they have voted on every unvoted item available, these Decide Later voted items will then become available again to be randomly re-presented again so a Keep/Remove vote may be cast.
+A user is free to select to Decide Later again, of course.

 At any point the user may close the page and return at another time.

-Voting made so far will be saved, and voting will resume with a newly randomly presented media item.
+Votes are saved immediately to the database upon each vote.
+Voting will resume with a newly randomly presented media item on their next visit to the Votearr url.

 ### Viewing voting status